itasghar786/workout-tracker/README.md

 npm i

 Usage
-This repo uses Mongo database, Mongoose ODM, and an Express Server.
+This repo uses Mongo database, Mongoose ODM, and an Express Server..

 License
 This project is licensed under the MIT license.